 Projects include forums, seminar series, workshops, and publications on threats and effects of invasive species; research on managing invasives in fire-dependent ecosystems; control of invasive plants to protect endangered species habitat; research on the economic costs of wildfire at the urban-wildland interface; and use of prescribed fire to achieve forest management goals.
-Research on fire effects on forest vegetation, and the converse - the effects of forest composition and structure on fire behavior - is being undertaken in the "Sky Islands" of West Texas and Mexico as well as in boreal Alaska.
+Research on fire effects on forest vegetation, and the converse-the effects of forest composition and structure on fire behavior-is being undertaken in the "Sky Islands" of West Texas and Mexico as well as in boreal Alaska.
+A recent project resulted in the development of a decision support system for managing trees along public utility right of ways to reduce power outage complications resulting from tree failure from disease and/or storms.
 Students are involved in all aspects of the program, including planning and organizing forums and speaker series, and conducting research.